santtu/cloud-meta/README.md

    versions of the files and submit a pull request for those changes.
-(You'll need [`unoconv`](https://github.com/dagwieers/unoconv) installed for this to work.)
+(You'll need [`unoconv`](https://github.com/dagwieers/unoconv) installed for this to work.) **or**
+2. Edit the csv in GitHub's editor and send it as a pull request **or**
-2. Open an issue or send email or something similar with the updated information.
+3. Open an issue, or send email, or get somehow in touch with the updated information.

 All dates are in ISO 8601 format (YYYY-MM-DD).
 Many files contain a `accurate` column which should be `1` (TRUE value) if the date can be